 Information Management Curriculum

 Information has a fundamental effect on the structure, processes, and success of all organizations.
 Those who can manage the tools of information acquisition, utility, retention, and transfer can help their organizations develop and leverage strategic advantages.
 The MS in Information Management curriculum is designed to help students develop a diverse set of skills that enables them to participate at all levels of information technology management.
 The 42-credit curriculum can be completed in 21 months.

 MS in Information Management students will acquire competencies in the following:

-In addition to helping students develop a comprehensive expertise in these critical skillsets, the iSchool ensures that students understand the responsibility that information professionals have to set forth and manage policies for the use and protection of information resources at all levels across the enterprise.
+In addition to helping students develop a comprehensive expertise in these critical skill sets, the iSchool ensures that students understand the responsibility that information professionals have to set forth and manage policies for the use and protection of information resources at all levels across the enterprise.